Liverpool FC Vs. Atlético Madrid Preview, Odds: UEFA Champions League Match Is On Despite Coronavirus Crisis

 At the same time, Madrid keeper Jan Oblak has been historically stingy, allowing just 37 goals in 49 Champions League matches.
 That’s two more than the record fewest through 50 games, held by former AC Milan keeper Dida.

-Kickoff in the Liverpool FC vs, Atlético Madrid match is set for 9 p.m.
+Kickoff in the Liverpool FC vs. Atlético Madrid match is set for 9 p.m.
 Greenwich Mean Time at Anfield.
 In the United States, where the TNT cable network will carry the game live, that start time converts to 4 p.m.
 EDT, 1 p.m.
 PDT.